AdaCore/training_material/courses/spark_essentials/040_spark_tools/04-ides_for_spark.rst

 .. container:: speakernote

-   Prove Line - The current line **under the cursor** when the contextual menu was invoked.
+   Prove Line - The current line **under the cursor** when the contextual menu was invoked

 ----------------------------
 "Basic" Proof Dialog Panel